Use the psychological effects of the color purple to create a rich, luxurious feel for your home.

 To check out the psychological effects of other colors, take your pick from the following links:

-Alternatively, return from Psychological Effects of the Color Purple to the main Color Psychology information page, or to the
+Alternatively, return from Psychological Effects Color Purple to the main Color Psychology information page, or to the